himalalps/ics23-hw/hw1.md

 ## T3

+Is there a negative integer that has identical 2's complement representation and original code in binary (8-bit)?
+If so, what is it?
+(Answer in decimal)

+## T4

 The C code below takes two integers and prints out whether the first number is less than the second one.
 (The numbers given are guaranteed to be in the range of `int`.)

 ```c